Why cursive handwriting matters?

 - Cursive writing improves reading: It is claimed that cursive handwriting dynamically engages widespread areas of both cerebral hemispheres because cursive letters are more distinct than printed letters and children may learn to read more easily, especially dyslexics.

 Cursive handwriting builds self-confidence, self-discipline, attention to details and memory skills.
-The Magic Link handwriting programme teaches cursive handwriting in a clear and structured way.
+The Magic Link handwriting programme teaches cursive handwriting in a clear and structured way so children feel proud of their work!
 It enables all children, whether they are right or left-handed, to learn this crucial and essential life skill.